The calorific value of a fuel is the amount of heat released by its combustion – under regular state and constant pressure.

-The ultimate analysis indicates the various elemental chemical constituents such as Carbon, Hydrogen, Oxygen, Sulphur, etc. It is helpful in understanding the amount of air necessary for the composition and volume of the combustion gases.
+The ultimate analysis indicates the various elemental chemical constituents such as Carbon, Hydrogen, Oxygen, Sulphur, etc. It helps understand the amount of air necessary for the composition and volume of the combustion gases.
 This information is needed for the measurement of flue duct design, flame temperature, etc.

-The behavior of coal’s ash residue at high temperature is a critical factor in selecting coals for steam power generation.
+The behaviour of coal’s ash residue at high temperature is a critical factor in selecting coals for steam power generation.
 Most furnaces are designed in a manner that can remove ash residue.
-Coal ash that converts into a clinker which is hard glassy slag is usually requires cleaning and is unsatisfactory.
+Coal ash that converts into a clinker a hard glassy slag, which usually requires cleaning and is unsatisfactory.
 By removing molten liquid, furnaces can handle the clinker.
 In a high-temperature furnace, ash fusion temperatures are analysed by viewing a moulded specimen through an observation window.

 Tags: Coal Testing Laboratory, Coal Quality Testing Lab | Biofuel Testing Lab | Ultimate analysis of biofuels | Proximate analysis of coal & coke | coal testing lab sgs | coal testing lab bureau veritas|